MatthewKennedy/make_taggable/README.md

 ### Finding Tagged Objects

-Acts As Taggable On uses scopes to create an association for tags.
+Make Taggable uses scopes to create an association for tags.
 This way you can mix and match to filter down your results.

 ```ruby